george-hawkins/blender-donut-notebook/nvidia-linux.md

 However, even if you opted to install these drivers when setting up your system (or later), it turns out that the usual `apt` update process does not keep the Nvidia driver up-to-date.

-So to get everything up-to-date:
+So get `apt` up-to-date and then list the latest available drivers:

     $ sudo apt full-upgrade
     $ ubuntu-drivers devices